-To study part-time, a student must apply to the Admissions Office as a nontraditional student.
+To study part-time, students must apply to the Admission Office as nontraditional students.
 Nontraditional students are described as those students whose primary focus is on work and/or family and who pursue their education on a part-time basis.
-Nontraditional students enroll in fewer than 12 credit hours of study during each regular semester and will be charged per three credit course.
-To register for more than three courses, nontraditional students must obtain authorization from the Registrar and pay the traditional (full-time) regular semester tuition fee.
+Nontraditional students enroll in fewer than 12 credit hours of study during each regular term and will be charged per three credit course.
+To register for more than three courses, nontraditional students must obtain authorization from the Registrar and pay the traditional (full-time) regular term tuition fee.
+Nontraditional students have up to 12 years to complete their bachelor's degree requirements and must complete their final 30 credits at Bryant.
+Nontraditional students may choose day and evening courses.